-French and Danny Lamb made a deal when heads-up play began.
+French and Danny Lamb made a deal when heads up play began.
 Chip stacks were fairly even, so the pair pocketed $22,500 each and decided to play for $1,813 and the ring.
-Heads-up play lasted a very long time — two hours and 30 minutes, to be exact.
+Heads-up play lasted a very long time, two hours and thirty minutes, to be exact.
 The final table itself came together very quickly, but lasted a long time overall, roughly six hours and 45 minutes.
-The tournament ran for 16 hours and 45 minutes, for a total of 28 levels.
+The tournament itself ran for 16 hours and 45 minutes, for a total of 28 levels.

 This event brought in a total of 169 entries for a prize pool of $106,470.
 A total of 17 spots were paid out, guaranteeing at least $1,689 for a min-cash.

-Some notable players who hopped in the tournament but didn't make the money included Ryan Comely, Cindy Kerslake, JC Wallace, Kim McClymont, Mike Smith, Jared Klimosko, and Kris Klimosko.
+Some notable players who hopped in the tournament but didn't make the money include Ryan Comely, Cindy Kerslake, JC Wallace, Kim McClymont, Mike Smith, Jared Klimosko and Kris Klimosko.

 In the final hand, Lamb was short and got his remaining stack in with jack-three of hearts, called by French's nine-eight off suit.
 French flopped a pair of eights and Lamb was unable to catch up, leaving him to settle for second place.

-Play continued on for another hour before the next bustout, which was Mike Cartwright (eighth — $3,455).
+Play continued on for another hour before the next bust out, which was Mike Cartwright (8th Place - $3,455).
 He was crippled in an earlier hand when he ran ace-jack suited into kings and couldn't recover.
-Seventh place belonged to Arnie Moch (seventh — $4,123) who woke up to ace-jack suited in the big blind but ran into Lamb's pocket aces.
+Seventh place belonged to Arnie Moch (7th Place - $4,123) who woke up to ace-jack suited in the big blind but ran into Lamb's pocket aces.
 He flopped a draw but couldn't catch up, and settled for a decent score to end the night.